 What Aldersgate Street was to John Wesley, Pendle Hill was to George Fox - the scene of an intense spiritual experience which affected his whole ministry.
 In May 1652 he climbed to the top and recorded in his diary that The Lord let me see in what places he had a great people to be gathered.
 Like St Paul, he was not disobedient to the heavenly vision and set off immediately for Cumbria where his message had a warm reception among groups calling themselves the Westmorland Seekers.

 Pendle Hill rises up between Burnley and Clitheroe and the main footpath starts from the minor road between Downham and Barley.
 The ascent is steep and, according to Quaker guidebooks, should take about two hours including a time for meditation at the top.
 A car park at Barley (BB12 9JX) is provided for walkers.

 The Protestant martyr George Marsh was born here.
 After ordination, he lived and worked in Cambridge, but also spent time in Leicestershire and in London.
 Under suspicion for his opinions, he returned here in 1554 to take leave of his relatives, intending to flee to the Continent, and may have preached from the pulpit in the church.
 Arrested near Bolton, he was imprisoned in Lancaster Castle and burned at the stake in Chester.

-At St Mary's Church in Junction Road (BL3 4LU), Marsh is commemorated by a celtic cross in the churchyard, with the text The glorious army of martyrs praise thee and also on the altar front inside, which shows him standing on a pile of faggots with a barrel of pitch above his head.
+At St Mary's Church in Junction Road (BL3 4LU), Marsh is commemorated by a Celtic cross in the churchyard, with the text The glorious army of martyrs praise thee, and also inside the church, where he is depicted on the altar front standing on a pile of faggots with a barrel of pitch above his head.